AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    will simply be advected, but we will allow rotation (in particular, the Coriolis force) to affect them.

-   State_Type s have no ghost cells by default for pure hydro and a single ghost cell by default when RADIATION is enabled.
+   State_Type MultiFabs have no ghost cells by default for pure hydro and a single ghost cell by default when RADIATION is enabled.
 There is an option to force them to have ghost cells by setting the parameter at runtime.

    Note that the prediction of the hydrodynamic state to the interface will require 4 ghost cells.
-This accomodated by creating a separate , that lives at the old-time level and has the necessary ghost cells.
+This accomodated by creating a separate MultiFab, that lives at the old-time level and has the necessary ghost cells.
 We will describe this more later.

 -  : this stores the radiation energy density,